caipre/caipre.github.io/_posts/2016-10-12-toward-making-my-first-rust-contribution.markdown

 more than worth it.
-I've now had multiple enlightening conversations with Niko about the issue: initially we believed that the solution lay within the type checker (see [conversation in issue thread][conversation]), but after talking on IRC, Niko realized that a better solution considers the borrow checker instead.
+I've now had multiple enlightening conversations with Niko about the issue: initially we believed that the solution lay within the type checker (see [conversation in issue thread][conversation]), but after talking on IRC, Niko realized that a better solution is possible via changes in the borrow checker.

 That the Rust project core team offers such mentorship is incredible and speaks highly of the community and of those individuals.
+Take advantage of it!

 ## Where Am I Now?